Thermodynamic nature of black holes in coexistence region: Introduction

 First, let us introduce a key ratio parameter

 where $r_{hs}$ and $r_{hl}$ denote the horizon radii of the coexistence saturated small and large black holes at the same temperature and pressure, respectively.
 They coincide and give $\epsilon=0$ at the critical point.
-Since $r_{hs}<r_{hl}$, one always has $\epsilon\in$ [0, 1].
+Since $r_{hs}\leq r_{hl}$, one always has $\epsilon\in$ [0, 1].
+More importantly, there are extremal black holes with vanished temperature.
+For this case, $ r_{hl}$ tends to infinity, while $ r_{hs}$ remains a finite value.
+As a result, we have $\epsilon=0$ for the extremal black holes.
+Further adjusting the parameters such that the black hole horizon disappears and a naked singularity is exposed, the thermodynamics will fail, so no any phase transition exists.
 We shall show that this ratio provides us with a favorable parameter for our following study.
-Here, we list its advantages: i) It acts as an order parameter for characterizing the small-large black hole transitions. ii) The coexistence curves of the black hole and the VdW fluid can be parameterized analytically through $\epsilon$. iii) By further combining with the ratio of the molecule numbers of the small and large black holes, denoted by $x$, the state of the black hole system within the coexistence region can be uniquely determined.
-The effective equation of state will also be given.
+Here, we emphasize its advantages: i) It acts as an order parameter for characterizing the small-large black hole transitions. ii) The coexistence curves of the black hole and the VdW fluid can be parameterized analytically by $\epsilon$. iii) By further combining with the ratio of the molecule numbers of the small and large black holes, denoted by $x$, the state of the black hole system within the coexistence region can be uniquely determined.
+The effective EoS will also be given.
+On the other hand, the difference of the radii $\Delta=r_{hl}-r_{hs}$ is also an order parameter and can be used to characterize the small-large black hole phase transition.
+However, its value is unbounded and thus it is very difficult to parameterize coexistence curves via it.

+The present work is organized as follows.
+In Sec. \ref{op}, we examine the ratio $\epsilon$ near the critical point and confirm that it indeed can act the order parameter to describe the small-large black hole phase transition.
+The analytical parameterized coexistence curve of the small and large black hole phase transitions, as well as the liquid and gas phase transition shall be given in Sec. \ref{apcc}.
+Then the equation of state in the coexistence region will be effectively investigated in Sec. \ref{spicr}.
+Finally, we summarize and discuss our results in Sec. \ref{con}.